tanersnmz/tanersnmz.github.io/_news/announcement_3.md

 related_posts: false
 ---

-We are going to publish an academic article about our graduation project soon.
+We will soon publish our graduation project article in a journal.